 Providing better-fitting gear to aircrew, particularly female pilots, is one of the U.S. Air Force's top priorities.
 Their Human Systems Division engaged us to build a platform for modernizing how they manage personnel protective equipment.

-People who work for organizations in the defense, security, safety, and healthcare fields often experience critical issues with ill-fitting gear that compromise their job performance, their personal safety, and the safety of others.
+Key personnel who work for organizations in the defense, security, safety, and healthcare fields often experience critical issues with ill-fitting gear that compromise their job performance, their personal safety, and the safety of others.
 These organizations generally don't have sufficient data and systems in place to meet the complex protective equipment needs of their diverse workforce.

 For the U.S. Air Force's Human Systems Division, solving this problem is a top priority that goes all the way up to the Secretary, and even Congress.
 Female pilots in particular lack consistent access to — or, at least, awareness of — properly-fitting tactical gear and equipment options, exposing them to serious injury or mission failure.